 Homes on our high streets

-This 2017 report explores the untapped potential of creating more homes on the high street, for example above shops, to meet housing demand and to revitalise high streets.
+This 2017 report explores the potential for more housing on the high street, arguing there is untapped potential to create additional homes, for example above shops, to meet housing demand and to revitalise high streets.
 It acknowledges the challenge of doing so but proposes a series of recommendations as to how these can be overcome.
 Six case studies are also presented: Bishop’s Stortford, Bridgend, Castleford, Harrow, Motherwell, and Stratford-upon-Avon.

 This report explores the potential for more housing on the high street, for instance over shops or by repurposing vacant spaces.
 Although it explains how this idea is not a new one – for instance the ‘Living Over the Shop’ project (1989- late 2000s) - it suggests it could be further harnessed today in response to affordable housing shortage in the UK, and to revitalise local high streets by potentially enhancing footfall.